microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 > Leaf nodes in the logical tree are both the farthest nodes from the root as well as the location where applications typically store most of their data.

-Deeper trees are more problematic:
+Deeper, narrower trees are more problematic:

 ```mermaid
 graph TD;